Almeida, Deirdre A.

 is Professor of Sociology at New York University.
 He earned his baccalaureate and doctorate at Harvard and has taught at NYU since 1991.
 His writings focus on social movements, revolutions, and political violence.
 He is currently finishing a book titled A Theory of Terrorism.
 His book No Other Way Out: States and Revolutionary Movements, 1945-1991 (Cambridge, 2001), won the Outstanding Book Prize of the Collective Behavior and Social Movements Section of the American Sociological Association.
 He is the coeditor of Contention in Context (Stanford, 2012), The Social Movements Reader (Wiley-Blackwell, 2009) and Passionate Politics (Chicago, 2001).

 Angela Maye-Banbury is an academic leader, teacher and researcher based in the Department of the Natural and Built Environment at Sheffield Hallam University in England.
 Angela is a sociologist with a particular interest in urban planning and social history.
 She obtained her masters degree in Housing Studies and her PhD in Sociology (Social Policy) from De Montfort University in Leicester.
 She is a member of the British Oral History Society and the Oral History Network of Ireland.
 Angela’s research focuses on the theme of housing and socioeconomic inequalities in the urban context.
 Her research has been published by the Joseph Rowntree Foundation, the Policy Press and Habitat for Humanity amongst many others.
 As a mentor, Angela has worked with numerous authors, graduates, masters students, PhD students and early career researchers to help develop their writing and research skills.
 Angela is her department’s research ethics lead and vice chair of her Faculty’s research ethics committee.
 Her current research, using oral history, explores how residents of Beijing resisted Maoist driven housing reforms in early Communist China.
 She is also examining the modes of resistance used by Irish emigrants in England when negotiating everyday life in the low budget boarding houses of Leicester, Sheffield and Manchester.
+Angela is an oral history specialist and uses oral testimony as a way to enable people to express how they have resisted against forces of power and control.
+Angel works extensively with the Irish community in Britain and the USA with specific focus on resistance measures used by the Irish to combat racism and to assert political control.

 Elavie Ndura is a professor and an international education expert with over 20 years of experience in developing, implementing and managing intercultural education, educators’ professional development, and Teaching English to Speakers of Other Languages programs.
 She is the founder and coordinator of the Shinnyo Fellowship for Peacebuilding through Intercultural Dialogue at George Mason University.
 Her signature interdisciplinary research and scholarship that unites intercultural education, peace education, and conflict transformation highlight the central role of formal and non-formal education in advancing equity, social justice, and sustainable peace.
 She has published six books and more than 30 book chapters and professional journal articles.